 Verify that licensees are performing refresher training, for radiographers and radiographers' assistants, at least every 12 months.

 Operating and Emergency Procedures.
 Verify that licensee personnel are knowledgeable of the operational procedures by observing the performance of tasks at selected work stations and by a comparison of their performance with established procedures.
-Also examine the licensee's emergency procedures to determine that these procedures are as approved by or described to NRC.
+Also examine the licensee's emergency procedures to ensure that they address all likely scenarios and determine that these procedures are as approved by or described to NRC.
 Through discussions with workers, verify that licensee personnel understand and implement the established procedures and are aware of procedural revisions.

 Some licensees may have agreements with other agencies (i.e., fire, law enforcement, and medical organizations) regarding response to emergencies.
 Discuss with the licensee's representatives what has been done to ensure that agencies (involved in such agreements) understand their roles in emergency responses.